-To get a full picture of Germany’s education assistance, it is important to exclude scholarships and other costs of students from developing countries studying in Germany.
+To get a full picture of Germany’s education assistance, however, it is important to exclude scholarships and other costs of students from developing countries studying in Germany.
 These costs, which are largely financed by the federal states (‘Bundesländer’), are reported as ODA by some donors but do not constitute cross-border financial flows.
-In 2015, these costs amounted to US$1 billion or 51% of Germany’s overall education ODA.
-If this financing is excluded, Germany was only the third-largest donor country to education in 2015, after the UK and the US.
-In terms of overall ODA spent on education, Germany would only rank 21st (4% of total ODA).
+In 2015, these costs amounted to US$1 billion, or 51% of Germany’s overall education ODA.
+If this financing is excluded, Germany was the third-largest donor country to education in 2015 (in absolute terms), after the United Kingdom and the United States.
+In terms of ODA spent on education as a share of total ODA, Germany would rank 15th (6% of total ODA) when excluding in-country student costs.
 CSOs have criticized the high amount of student costs reported as ODA, raising concerns that there are no clear criteria for selecting students that should come to German universities and that these ODA-accountable costs are not linked to the overall development cooperation strategies set by the BMZ.

-This funding pattern largely overlaps with the priorities for Germany’s global education policy detailed in BMZ’s education strategy, published in 2015.
+This funding pattern largely aligns with the priorities for Germany’s global education policy detailed in BMZ’s education strategy, published in 2015.
 It defines three priority sectors: a) basic education, b) vocational training, and c) post-secondary education.
-Geographically, it places a focus on Africa, and increasingly on countries affected by fragility and conflict.
+Geographically, it places a focus on Africa and increasingly on countries affected by fragility and conflict.
 It further aims at providing equal opportunities for access to education for all children, improving the quality of education (e.g. through teacher training), inclusiveness, and gender equality.
 Vocational training is a particular focus for Germany.
 The government stresses the added value of Germany’s support in this area given its long-standing expertise and the success of the German dual vocational training system, in which training is partly school-based and partly company-based .

-Overall, Germany’s bilateral education programs focus on middle-income countries (MICs): almost three‑quarters (72%) of all bilateral education ODA between 2013 and 2015 went to MICs.
-However, this high share is driven by costs of hosting international students, as most foreign students from developing countries studying in Germany come from MICs.
-Less focus was placed on low-income countries (LICs) in the same period (16% on average between 2013 and 2015).
-If costs of scholarships, training and other costs associated with hosting foreign students in Germany are not considered, the share of LICs increases, but remains below one-quarter (22%) of overall bilateral education ODA in 2015.
+Overall, Germany’s bilateral education programs focus on middle-income countries (MICs): almost three‑quarters (73%) of all bilateral education ODA between 2014 and 2016 went to MICs.
+This high share is driven by costs for foreign students studying in German universities, as most of these come from MICs.
+Less focus was placed on low-income countries (LICs) in the same period (14% on average between 2014 and 2016).
+If costs of scholarships, training, and other costs associated with hosting foreign students in Germany are not considered, the share of LICs increases, but remains below one-quarter (21%) of bilateral education ODA.

-Germany channels its bilateral education ODA mostly through the public sector (45% in 2015), mainly through its implementing agencies GIZ (for technical cooperation) and KfW (for financial cooperation).
+Germany channels its bilateral education ODA mostly through the public sector (43% in 2016), mainly through its implementing agencies GIZ (for technical cooperation) and KfW (for financial cooperation).

-Germany is also a founding member of the Global Partnership for Education (GPE), and has contributed US$69 million to the GPE Fund since 2008 (as of May 2017).
+Germany is also a founding member of the Global Partnership for Education (GPE), and has contributed US$77 million to the GPE Fund since 2008 (as of December 2017).
 This makes it the 14th-largest GPE donor.
-In 2015, Germany provided US$8 million to the GPE Fund, which corresponds to 0.4% of Germany’s overall education ODA.
-The country reports its support to GPE as bilateral ODA to the OECD.
-Germany pledged €28 million or €7 million per year to the GPE Fund for the replenishment period 2015-2018.
-In late 2016, the German parliament decided to increase GPE contributions by €2 million to €9 million per year from 2018 onwards.
-The Global Campaign for Education (GCE) in Germany, a coalition of CSOs advocating for more and better funding to education, has called on the German government to provide at least €100 million per year to the GPE.
-In addition to contributions to the GPE Fund, Germany committed €6.4 million to the GPE for 2015-2017 through the German BACKUP Initiative – Education in Africa.
-BACKUP is a program led by GIZ which provides technical assistance to African countries and CSOs to access and use GPE funding.
+In February 2018, Germany pledged €38 million (US$49.5 million using GPE’s official conversion) to the GPE for the period 2018-2022 (consisting of €2 million on top of previously pledged €7 million in 2018, and €9 million per year for the four-year period 2019-2022).
+This is a slight increase from the annual €7 million contributed in previous years.
+The Global Campaign for Education (GCE) in Germany, a coalition of CSOs advocating for more and better funding to education, has called on the German government to provide at least €100 million (US$ 111 million) per year to the GPE.
+In addition to contributions to the GPE Fund, Germany committed €21 million to the GPE for 2011-2020 through the German BACKUP Initiative – Education in Africa.
+BACKUP is a program led by GIZ which provides technical and financial assistance to African countries and CSOs to access and use GPE funding.

 BMZ’s department ‘Global Issues - Sector Policies’ guides policy development within education

 BMZ drives the formation and implementation of Germany’s development assistance, including for education.
 Priorities are set by the relevant program areas, taking into account partners’ preferences.
 The department for ‘Global Issues – Sector Policies’, and within it the ‘Education and Digital World’ (‘Bildung und digitale Welt’, Referat 303) division, develops BMZ’s overall education policy, provides operational guidance for the implementation of projects, and represents Germany on the GPE Board.
 However, programming of bilateral development assistance for education is driven by regional divisions.
-Based on overarching priorities and regional quotas, the regional divisions develop projects in cooperation with partner countries, and are responsible for the allocation of Germany’s bilateral development assistance.
+Based on overarching priorities and regional quotas, the regional divisions develop projects in cooperation with partner countries and are responsible for the allocation of Germany’s bilateral development assistance.